pygeo/pycmbs/docsrc/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another alternative to work with pyCMBS is to used the master branch of
-the code repository.
+the `code repository <https://github.com/pygeo/pycmbs>`_.
 The code is hosted on a github repository.
 All
 dependencies  must have been installed before.

 To retrieve the code do the following::